rrc-sp2025-adadaltmakino/ISD_project/README.md

 ## Encapsulation

-[use this section to explain how Encapsulation was achieved in the BankAccount class.]
+Encapsulation was achieved by defining attributes like 'account_number', 'client_number', and 'balance' in the class BankAccount, and by defining methods like 'update_balance()', 'deposit()', and 'withdraw()'.
+What also helps with encapsulation is the use of accessors.